 Method 3: Using the FILTER Function

 The FILTER function is a newer function in Google Sheets that allows you to filter data based on a condition.
-(See Also: How To Copy A Whole Row In Google Sheets)
+(See Also: How To Make Google Sheets Add Up A Column)

 The syntax for the FILTER function is as follows: